-When it was noised abroad that the Gospel was being preached, and souls were being converted, Mother Henrietta Cousins, then the church mother, invited Mother Elizabeth Juanita Dabney of Philadelphia to conduct a revival.
-During this great revival, several families were added to the fellowship; among them were the Wilson family, the Thompson family, and the Cousins family.
+When it was noised abroad that the Gospel was being preached, and souls were being converted, Mother Henrietta Cousins (church mother) invited Mother Elizabeth Juanita Dabney of Philadelphia to conduct a revival.
+During this great revival, several families were added to the fellowship; among them were the Wilson, Thompson, and Cousins families.

-With Elder Edward Crudup as founder and Pastor of what was then known as “the Church of God in Christ of Delaware County,” the membership increased until there was not sufficient room enough to hold the people.
-Elder and Mother Crudup proceeded to search for larger quarters, and in 1934, were successful in locating a plot of land and a building at 747 Buck Lane, Haverford, PA which had most recently been a vacated dance hall and prior to that, Haverford Public School No. 5 - 1876.
+With Elder Edward Crudup as Founder and Pastor of what was then known as “the Church of God in Christ of Montgomery and Delaware County,” the membership increased until there was insufficient room to hold the people.
+Consequently, Elder and Mother Crudup proceeded to search for larger quarters, and in 1934, were successful in locating a plot of land and a building at 747 Buck Lane, Haverford, PA which had more recently been a vacated rentable hall and prior to that, Haverford Public School No. 5 - 1876.